fluent/fluent-bit-docs/pipeline/outputs/stackdriver.md

 > Github reference: [#7552](https://github.com/fluent/fluent-bit/issues/7552)

-When the number of Workers is greater than 1, fluent-bit may interimittently crash.
+When the number of Workers is greater than 1, Fluent Bit may interimittently crash.

 ```
 [2023/06/07 08:15:30] [engine] caught signal (SIGSEGV)